nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

     Name: sepalLength, dtype: object

 Ahah!
-It appears that record `151` has a typo:  Some one (i.e. me) put the value `abc` into the field instead of an actual numeric value.
+It appears that record `151` has a typo:  Someone (i.e. me) put the value `abc` into the field instead of an actual numeric value.

 Let's drop the record and recast the column into a numeric data type.

 Note that in this case it is perfectly fine for us to drop the record, because we are working on initial data exploration.
-At this point we simply want to get a sense of the story the data is telling us, and so removing a few problematic records shouldn't affect that outcome.
+At this point we simply want to get a sense of the story the data is telling us, and so removing a few problematic records shouldn't affect this outcome.

 ```python